 They keep the push notification messages absolutely to-the-point and based around the shows that the user has seen.

 Push notifications serve as one of the most effective channels to recover abandoned carts.
 You just need to time the messages right and offer a compelling discount that nudges the user to complete the purchase.
 We also really like how they include a little emoji of a flower in the middle here.
 Doesn’t it all just add up to their brand and the overall message?

 Another example that we’d like to share here, is from Pull&Bear.
 They use push notifications to promote their limited period offers – even if it is free shipping.
 The message is kept simple, informative and actionable!

 9. Fancy Dogs

 Fancy Dogs uses social push notifications to re-engage players, by notifying them of activity on their feeds.
-This includes like and comments on their post.
+This includes likes and comments on their posts.